 Dunes -- Flood Protection for Coastal Communities

 This video describes the value of wetlands for flood protection, wildlilfe habitat, and water quality and shows researchers as they study the condition of the wetlands in the Barnegat Bay watershed before and after Hurricane Sandy.
 Sea level rise, development, and other threats to the wetlands are examined.
-(YouTube videos by BBP and Jarvis Productions)
+(Video by BBP and Jarvis Productions)

 Aqua Kids at Barnegat Bay